LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/environment-variables.md

 - `system_useIntentsOnlyWithDialogStartersInDisambiguation`

 #### Variables for blocking consumer interruptions
-These environment variables work together to block consumer interruptions while the bot is responding to the consumer; for details, see [here](conversation-builder-advanced-use-cases.html#block-consumer-interruptions).
+These environment variables work together to block consumer interruptions while the bot is responding to the consumer; for details, see [here](conversation-builder-best-practices-block-consumer-interruptions.html).
 - `system_handleIntermediateUserMessage`
 - `system_intermediateBotMessage`
 - `system_intermediateBotResponseTimeout`

 {: .important}
 These environment variables likewise work together to block (catch and ignore) system messages sent via a Web View integration.
+For more on this, see [here](conversation-builder-integrations-web-view-integration-api.html#system-environment-variables) in the Web View integration documentation.

 #### Variables for allowing system messages sent via a Web View integration

 This environment variable is:
 - `system_processWebviewIntermediateMessage`

 It’s designed for use if you have a Web View integration, and you’re also using  `system_handleIntermediateUserMessage` and `system_intermediateBotResponseTimeout` (listed above).
 Web View messages are considered system messages; this environment variable gives control to process these messages even within the timeout window.
-For details, see [here](conversation-builder-integrations-web-view-integration-api.html#system-environment-variables).
+For details, see [here](conversation-builder-integrations-web-view-integration-api.html#system-environment-variables) in the Web View integration documentation.

 ### Add environment variables